 It’s back.
 Twenty-seven years after the shape-shifting, child-killing clown Pennywise (Bill Skarsgård) was seemingly defeated by the Losers Club of Derry, Maine, the now-grown up group of outcasts must unite once again to truly obliterate the threat which haunted their childhoods.

-Directed by Andy Muschietti, who helmed the previous film, It Chapter Two certainly feels like an authentic continuation of the It story, inspired by the book written by horror legend Stephen King (who makes a charming little cameo appearance).
+Directed by Andy Muschietti, who helmed the previous film, It Chapter Two certainly feels like an authentic continuation of the It story, inspired by the book written by horror legend Stephen King.
 The film follows both the 1989 and 2016 versions of the characters, with the time-lapse connected through a series of flashbacks.
 Muschietti generally manages to tie the separate periods together satisfactorily, although some cut-scenes serve only as largely unnecessary recaps.

 The success of the continuity owes substantial credit to the outstanding work of Rich Delia et al. in the casting department; each of the seven main protagonists from It are splendidly portrayed by their adult counterparts, with Bill Hader (as the older Richie, originally depicted by Finn Wolfhard) and James Ransone (as Eddie, Jack Dylan Grazer plays the younger iteration) providing standout performances.
 None of the principal actors can be faulted, although the group dynamic amongst the adults is somewhat more disjointed, despite the best efforts of Gary Dauberman’s screenplay attempting to reignite the on-screen spark that the young actors had.